 (8) The trainer shall orally establish a greyhound's racing weight with the scale clerk at weigh-in for the greyhound's first official schooling race.
 The racing weight may be changed by one pound by oral request to the scale clerk at the time of weigh-in for any subsequent official schooling race.
 Any variation of more than three pounds from the new racing weight shall cause the greyhound to be scratched from the schooling race.
-The racing weight set as of the start of the greyhound's last official schooling race shall be the greyhound's official racing weight.
+The racing weight schooling race shall be the greyhound's official racing weight.